Free Man in Paris: Reception

 Billboard described it as having a "good mix of acoustic and electric instrumentals" with Mitchell's "distinctive vocals."
 Cash Box said that "lyrically, this is a total gem and the musical arrangement is letter perfect" and that "the melody is infectious."
 Record World said that with this song Mitchell "needs no aid other than a healthy ear from American hit-pickers to ensure her yet another triumph."

 Bob Dylan selected it for inclusion on the Starbucks compilation album Joni Mitchell: Selected Songs in 2005.
 For the album's liner notes, Dylan wrote: "I always liked this song because I'd been to Paris and understood what being a free man there was all about.
 Paris was, after all, where freedom and the guillotine lived side by side.
 I'm not so sure that the meaning I heard in the song was what Joni intended but I couldn't stop listening to it".

 Chart performance

 "Free Man in Paris" went to number 22 on the Billboard Hot 100 and to number two on the Easy Listening chart.
+The song peaked at number 16 in Canada.